 At times, it’s necessary to take a step back and observe how life is going.
 Is it all too much?

 Maybe it’s time to simplify.
-Live a happier and more fulfilling life by getting back to basics and saving money in the process:
+Live a happier and more fulfilling life by getting back to basics, analyzing your finances and saving money in the process:

 1. Redefine “enough.”